The Secret Life of Pets: Music

 The original score for the film was composed by Alexandre Desplat.
 The soundtrack was released on July 1, 2016, by Back Lot Music.

 Release

 Theatrical

 The film was originally scheduled to be released on February 12, 2016, but was pushed back to July 8.
-It was released in 2D, 3D, and IMAX 3D using DMR.
+It was released in 2D, 3D, RealD 3D, 4DX, and IMAX 3D using DMR.
 The Secret Life of Pets premiered at the 2016 Annecy International Animated Film Festival on June 16 and was screened at VidCon.
 A Despicable Me short film, entitled Mower Minions, was attached to the film's theatrical release.

 Home media

 The Secret Life of Pets was released on Digital HD on November 22, 2016, and on Blu-ray, Blu-ray 3D, Ultra HD Blu-ray, and DVD on December 6.
 In addition to the short film Mower Minions which was released theatrically with the feature film, the releases also include two short films: Norman Television and Weenie.
 The film was the sixth best-selling title of 2016 by making a revenue of $69.7 million from home media sales with 3.6 million units sold.